GauteRSamuelsen/Markdown/SetupManual.md

 ## Animation blueprint event graph setup

 The animation blueprint event graph really only needs to do a couple of things.

 - Get a reference to the blueprint instance of itself
-- Get and update the motion matching target
+- Get and update the motion matching goal

 ![Example of motion field "Set properties"](./SetupPictures/AnimationEventGraph.png "Picture of motion field's set properties panel")